pce-uw-jscript400/w3-mongo/readme.md

 * **Question:** What happens if you do not include all the fields as specified in the schema?

 * **Your Answer:**

+If the fields aren't required then the object is still created without those fields.

 ---